 This low carb and keto pumpkin mousse is so fluffy and tastes exactly like a pumpkin pie filling.
 Enjoy a no-bake sugar-free dessert that is airy, smooth, and has the right amount of fall flavors.
 It’s made with just six ingredients and extremely easy to whip up.

 Fall is just around the corner, so it’s time to share with you all my favorite sugar-free fall recipes that are easy to prepare and flavorful.

-This recipe is a must for all pumpkin lovers, and it’s perfect for Thanksgiving.
+This recipe is a must for all pumpkin lovers, and it’s perfect for a keto Thanksgiving.

 For all my chocoholics: you can make a keto chocolate mousse that tastes divine, it’s creamy and perfect for sweets cravings.